ShabihZaidi/Flight-Path-UOS/README.md

 Flightpath v 0.3

-Make sure to import the variables.sql file into the database
+Make sure to import the variables.sql and blocks.sql file into the database

 Updates -